- Discuss wellness programs as an organizational approach to stress management

 Companies can incorporate stress release into their benefits packages in other ways as well.
 Companies offering a nice paid-time-off package that features use-it-or-lose-it vacation time encourages their employees to step away from the office and enjoy time with their families.
 Discounted gym memberships can encourage employees to stay physically fit, and companies are starting to offer easy, direct-deposit college savings plans so that employees can more easily provide for the education of their offspring.
 Some companies have gone as far as providing on-site day care for employees, making child care convenient and cost-effective.
 Other companies have a dogs-allowed policy at the office, where people can bring in their pets and combat stressful situations with a furry hug.

-Finally, mental health is an ever-present issue in today’s society, and employers offer employee assistant programs (EAPs) for those employees who are struggling with issues at work or in their personal lives.
+Finally, mental health is an ever-present issue in today’s society, and employers offer employee assistance programs (EAPs) for those employees who are struggling with issues at work or in their personal lives.
 Employee assistance programs offer short-term, confidential counseling to employees, complete with referrals, free assessments and follow up services.
 Where wellness programs and company benefits can’t address mental health and wellbeing, employee assistance programs step in and make it easier for struggling workers to find help.

 These wellness programs and benefits offerings are companies’ responses to the individual needs of their employees and their ongoing quest for work/life balance.
 Not only do they foster excellent perception that they care about their employees, but they also address the very costly issue of stress in the workplace.